Hotmoka/hotmoka/tutorial/Takamaka.md

 As you can see, this class simply creates an instance of the blockchain on disk memory.
-It requires to initialize that blockchain, by installing the base classes for Takamaka, that we had previously put inside `lib`, and by creating two accounts, funded with 200,000 units of coin each.
+It requires to initialize that blockchain, by installing the base classes for Takamaka, that we had previously packaged inside the project `io-takamaka-code` (this is why we put this new projevct inside the directory of the Hotmoka project).
+This class then creates two accounts, funded with 200,000 units of coin each.
 We will use later such accounts to run blockchain transactions.
 They will be available as `blockchain.account(0)` and `blockchain.account(1)`, respectively.